 Consider the 5 W’s of Choosing a Safe Camp Site

-Experienced outdoorsmen swear by the five W’sOpens in a new tab. of surviving in the wild.
+Experienced outdoorsmen swear by the five W’s of surviving in the wild.
 These are:

-• Wind.
+- Wind.
 Always pitch your tent against the direction of the wind.
 Do not set up a tent in an area where the wind changes directions frequently.

-• Water.
-As a rule of thumb, pitch your tent 200 feetOpens in a new tab.
-(60.96 m) away from a body of water.
+- Water.
+As a rule of thumb, pitch your tent 200 feet (60.96 m) away from a body of water.
 Also, do not pitch your tent in a location where water collects, such as in a valley or a low-lying region.

-• Widowmakers.
+- Widowmakers.
 Watch out for those tall trees.
 Their branches could fall on you or, worse, the trees could fall themselves.
 Before pitching your tent, check surrounding trees for signs of rotting, and do not set up directly below any trees.

-• Wood.
+- Wood.
 You’ll want to start a fire to keep warm and cook your food (especially when you run out of fuel), and wood is essential for this.
 Check the area for branches that you can use.

-• Wildlife.
+- Wildlife.
 Familiarize yourself with the wildlife in the area beforehand so you know what you’ll be dealing with.
 Also, beware of setting up camp in places where wild animals are common.

 Camp on Level Ground